 - Eating to one side or dropping food out of the mouth

 The good news about dental disease is that it can be prevented and / or treated, using both home and veterinary dental care.
 We are committed to helping you learn about the dental care your pet needs, from home teeth brushing, dental diets proven to prevent tartar, to in-clinic dental care including x-rays of the teeth, and oral surgery when it’s recommended.

 X-Rays are not just for broken bones!
 Diagnostic imaging enables Dr. Kadri to examine your pet’s body to determine issues such as the size of the heart, the quality of his or her lungs, intestines, liver, spleen and bladder.
 If necessary, we give your pet a mild sedative to keep him calm while x-rays are taken.

 We offer both inpatient and outpatient diagnostic imaging services, including abdominal and thoracic ultrasound, echocardiograph and musculo-skeletal imaging to give Dr. Kadri a clear picture of your pet’s state of health.

 Richmond Hill Animal Hospital offers pet pharmacy services designed to serve all of our patients’ medication needs.
 If your pet needs prescription medicine we don’t keep in stock, we will order it for you.
-All medicines in our hospital are properly stored and dated and provided to you based on Dr. Kadri’s recommendations for your pet.
+All medicines in our hospital are properly stored and dated and provided to you based on Dr. Kadri’s veterinary consultation and his recommendations for your pet.

 If your pet is on long-term medication, you can place a standing or telephone order that we will have ready when you come to collect it.